 - Includes a soft closing seat and a seat hinge

 3. American Standard 2961A104SC.020

 American Standard 2961A104SC.020 seems like a two-piece toilet but is a one-piece toilet.
-It is designed to ensure the comfort of every user-height and ease of use for anyone with physical issues.
-Yes, it is ADA compliant, thus safe for people with disabilities.
+It is designed to ensure the comfort of every user’s height and ease of use for anyone with physical issues.
+Yes, it is ADA-compliant, thus safe for people with disabilities.

-It is a low flush toilet, so it was a given that it would be WaterSense certified.
-It will use less water, ensure high performance and water efficiency.
+It is a low-flush toilet, so it was a given that it would be WaterSense certified.
+It will use less water and ensure high performance and water efficiency.
 But it didn’t stop just there and was made fulfilling all the California Energy Commission (CEC) requirements.

 The toilet also includes a soft closing seat and lid.
 And the polished chrome trip lever mounted on the side of the flush tank gives it a nice, sleek look.
 It has bends and corners at the bottom side, but then the slippery, smooth material and one-piece design compensate for all the hard work to upkeep it by making it comparatively easy to clean.

 It is a low profile toilet thus fits in smaller spaces and is elongated, not round.
 Therefore sitting on it becomes way more comfortable as the narrow, longer shape snugly fits a broad range of users.

 - One-piece toilet with a soft closing seat and lid

 - Ensures comfort and ease of use, ADA compliant

 - An elongated compact toilet, apt for smaller space